anwang427/nlpchatbot/README.md

 3. Run nltk.download(), and download 'All packages'

 #### Second Attempt
-1. pip install chatterbot
+1. pip3 install flask (download first)
-2. pip install chatterbot_corpus
+2. pip3 install ngrok (download first)
-3. pip install -U scikit-learn
+3. pip3 install -U scikit-learn

 Ensure that these are installed with Py3 (pip3 install).
 If there are issues with certificate_verify_failed, navigate to Applications/Python 3.7/Install Certificates.command, and double click.